 It is the cultural, financial and educational center of the country.
 The surrounding area is sometimes called the Golden Horseshoe, a large conurbation stretching across the southern part of the province.
 The city of Toronto itself lies on the shore of Lake Ontario, the easternmost of the Great Lakes.

 It is one of the most significant cities in North America.
 There’s a lot going on.
 It has all the normal attractions of a major metropolis, and then some.
 Toronto is the most visited city in Canada.
-The massive Eaton Center shopping and entertainment complex is the single most visited attraction in the whole country.
+The massive Eaton Center shopping and entertainment complex is a major attraction in itself.

 Toronto is just the sort of big city you would expect a place like Canada to have.
 We have always liked the place, but it just seems to lack that little bit of zing.
 We do like its cosmopolitanism and its friendliness.
 In that way it’s typically Canadian.
 And there's lots of great restaurants.

-QUÉBEC IS BOTH the name of a province in eastern Canada, and of a city in that province.
+QUÉBEC IS BOTH the name of a province in eastern Canada, and of the capital city of that province.

 One of the most delightful things about Canada is its large Francophone community, centered in Québec.
-And like in France, they want you to speak to them in French, or at least try.
+And as in France they want you to speak to them in French, or at least try.
 They’re actually more insistent on it than they are in France, because they are so conscious of wanting to maintain their special identity.

-There are many people in Québec who go through their whole lives rarely speaking English.
+There are people in Québec who live their whole lives rarely speaking English.
 Many don’t bother to try.
 Montréal is the second biggest French-speaking city in the world after Paris, though the French tend to look down on the French-Canadian accent.

 Nova Scotia (‘New Scotland’) attracts visitors for its water sports, whale watching and fishing, and has some very pretty scenery.
 People move there for the laid-back lifestyle.

-Newfoundland is a large island at the easternmost part of North America, closest to Europe.
-The province also includes the region of Labrador on the Canadian mainland, The official name of the province is Newfoundland and Labrador and, yes, the friendly and loyal dog of that name does originate from there.
+Also in this region is the province of Newfoundland, which comprise a large island at the easternmost part of North America and the region of Labrador on the mainland, And, yes, the friendly and loyal dog of that name does originate from there.

 Newfoundland was a British colony until 1907, when it became an independent country.
 World War I killed many of its youth and World War II sent it broke, forcing it to join Canada as the country’s tenth province in 1949.
 It is best known for its barren landscape and its proud maritime heritage.